What Happens if You Don’t Use Your Credit Card?

 If you haven’t used a card in a given month, it can be tempting to just assume everything is fine and not look at your statement.

-But that may leave you vulnerable to overlooking any fraudulent charges that could go unseen for weeks or months.
 It might be a good idea to online or on the app for the card to make sure nothing looks suspicious.

 Not using your card at all could hurt your credit in the long run if you’re not aware of unauthorized charges.